 Attending the Piano Institute?

-All participants who have verified their attendance in the Summer Piano Institute by the June 1st tuition payment deadline will receive via email a packet for participants.
-This packet will include detailed information about what to bring to the institute, where you will be living, forms that might still be needed, where and when to arrive at Ithaca College, and a rough draft of your daily schedule.
+All participants who have verified their attendance in the Summer Piano Institute will receive an email with detailed information about what to bring to the institute, where you will be living, forms that might still be needed, and where and when to arrive at Ithaca College.

 In the meantime, these FAQs should help answer your questions.

 SCHEDULE & ACTIVITIES